nesl/GoodClock/README.md

 # GoodClock: Providing Shared Notion of Time across Smartphones

-An application-level library based on the NTP with the goal to provide the shared notion of time across smartphones.
+An application-level library based on the NTP to provide the shared notion of time across smartphones.
 GoodClock allows drift correction in cases where the NTP updates are not available frequently.
 The figure below shows the GoodClock library results using UCLA campus Wi-Fi on Android devices.
 ![GoodClock Library Results on UCLA Wi-Fi](https://github.com/nesl/GoodClock/blob/master/Android_Library/GoodClock_Android_Wifi.png)

-# 1. Android implementation
+# 1. Android Implementation
-- GoodClock library implementation for android is provided in the repo folder *Android_Library*.
+- GoodClock library implementation for Android is provided in the repo folder *Android_Library*.
 - A sample Android application is included in the repo folder *Android_Example*.
 - The Android implementation can be used to timestamp the sensor data, generate or listen to common events across Smartphones.

-## 1.1 Android usage
+## 1.1 Android Usage
-The classes *SntpDsense* and *GoodClock* can be included in any application written for Android and their respective functions can be used as follows in three simple steps:
+The classes *SntpDsense* and *GoodClock* can be included in any application written for Android, and their respective functions can be used as follows in three simple steps:
-1. Create GoodClock object.
+1. Create a GoodClock object.
 2. Start the background thread to update the GoodClock time using NTP.
 3. Use the GoodClock functions to get time errors, accurate system time.